 Limited breeders in the US

 More Dog Breeds and Further Research

 The Kooiker is a unique dog breed that is known for its adaptability.
-If you’re ready to adapt your life to introduce this Dutch dog into your life, you have a lot of adventure ahead.
+If you’re ready to introduce this Dutch dog into your life, you have a lot of adventure ahead.
 Do more research by getting in touch with the Kooikerhondje official breed club.
 Many breeders and Kooiker owners are also happy to share firsthand knowledge of the breed.